wieerwill/Informatik/Systemsicherheit.md

 > ABAC Security Model
 >
-> An ABAC security model is a tuple $⟨S,O,AS,AO,attS,attO,OP,AAR⟩$ where
+> An ABAC security model is a tuple $\langleS,O,AS,AO,attS,attO,OP,AAR\rangle$ where
 > - $S$ is a set of subject identifiers and $O$ is a set of object identifiers,
 > - $A_S=V_S^1 \times...\times V_S^n$ is a set of subject attributes, where each attribute is an n-tuple of values from arbitrary domains $V_S^i$, $1\leq i \leq n$,
 > - $A_O=V_O^1\times...\times V_O^m$ is a corresponding set of object attributes, based on values from arbitrary domains $V_O^j$, $1\leq j \leq m$,